Skip to content

 _DFF_TRIGGER_TIME_MS int All Scheduled Start Time (milliseconds) 1625651909582

-_DFF_CRONTAB str Timed Tasks (Old Version: Auto-trigger Configuration) Crontab Expression * * * * *
+_DFF_CRONTAB str Cron Job (Legacy: Auto Trigger Config) Crontab Expression * * * * *

 Difference Between _DFF_START_TIME and _DFF_TRIGGER_TIME

-_DFF_START_TIME refers to the actual start time of the function, equivalent to executing int(time.time()) at the function entry point, which may be delayed due to queue congestion.
+_DFF_START_TIME refers to the actual start time of the function, equivalent to int(time.time()) executed at the function entry, which may be delayed due to queue congestion and other factors.

-On the other hand, _DFF_TRIGGER_TIME refers to the function trigger time, which does not change due to queue congestion.
-It can be considered as the "scheduled start time" with values as follows:
+_DFF_TRIGGER_TIME refers to the function trigger time, which does not change due to queue congestion and can be considered as the "scheduled start time."
+The values are as follows:

-UI Executes Function Time when the Backend API Service receives the HTTP request
+UI Function Execution Time when the backend API service receives the HTTP request

-Synchronous API (Old Version: Authorization Link) Time when the Backend API Service receives the HTTP request
+Sync API (Legacy: Auth Link) Time when the backend API service receives the HTTP request

-Asynchronous API (Old Version: Batch Processing) Time when the Backend API Service receives the HTTP request
+Async API (Legacy: Batch) Time when the backend API service receives the HTTP request

-When using timed tasks (Old Version: Auto-trigger Configuration) to fetch time-series data at fixed intervals, you should use _DFF_TRIGGER_TIME and _DFF_TRIGGER_TIME_MS as the reference.
-Do not use time.time() within your code to get the current time.
+When using Cron Job (Legacy: Auto Trigger Config) to obtain time series data at fixed intervals, you should use _DFF_TRIGGER_TIME and _DFF_TRIGGER_TIME_MS as the baseline, do not use time.time() in the code to get the current time

 _DFF_HTTP_REQUEST Data Structure